ThomasCapelletti/RCT_Analysis/README.md

-# RCT_Analysis
+# RCT Analysis: Behavioral Factors in Energy Consumption

+## Overview
-Analyzed the influence of behavioral factors on energy consumption through a Randomized Control Trial (RCT).
-The study evaluated interventions like personalized feedback, goal-setting, and social comparisons to encourage energy-saving behaviors.
+This study analyzes the influence of behavioral factors on energy consumption through a Randomized Control Trial (RCT).
+The research evaluates interventions such as personalized feedback, goal-setting, and social comparisons to encourage energy-saving behaviors.

-Results demonstrated significant changes in consumption patterns, highlighting the role of behavioral nudges in promoting sustainability.
+## Key Insights
+- **Behavioral Nudges**: Assessed the impact of behavioral interventions on reducing energy consumption.
+- **Consumption Patterns**: Identified significant changes in user behavior due to targeted strategies.
-Findings can guide energy providers and policymakers in designing effective strategies for demand-side management, improving energy efficiency, and supporting environmental goals.
+- **Policy Implications**: Provided recommendations for energy providers and policymakers to design effective demand-side management strategies.
-This project is more theoretical than practical.
-Nevertheless, in the folder you will find the R file with the code for calculating some indicators, and a PDF dedicated to a presentation of the project with accompanying considerations and sources.
+- **Sustainability Goals**: Highlighted ways to enhance energy efficiency and support environmental objectives.

+## Repository Contents
+- **R Script**: Code for calculating key indicators related to energy consumption behavior.
+- **Summary Presentation (PDF)**: A comprehensive overview of the project, including key findings, considerations, and sources.

+## Methodology
+- **Randomized Control Trial (RCT)**: Implemented controlled interventions to measure behavioral impacts.
+- **Theoretical Approach**: Focused on understanding behavioral economics principles rather than direct practical application.
+- **Data Analysis**: Used statistical methods to evaluate intervention effectiveness.